stratoxjs/stratox/README.md

 - **Single-Page Application (SPA):** Ideal for creating SPAs with enhanced user experiences.
 - **Cross-Platform Compatibility:** Apache Cordova (PhoneGap), Xamarin, Electron, Ionic, and similar.
 - **Enhancing Static HTML:** Easily integrates with existing static HTML structures.
-- **Backend Language Integration:** Communicates seamlessly with various backend languages.
+- **Backend Language Integration:** Easily integrates with various backend languages.

 ## Example
 Below is a just **basic** example to demonstrate how easy it is to build a template view/component.
 There are a lot more examples in the [documentation](https://stratox.wazabii.se/).